 On Choosing a Therapist: Part Two

-The science/art of modern therapy has been developing for many years, and continues to do so.
-From the early days of the psychodynamic tradition, think Freud, Jung and Adler, the therapist’s couch and the role of the unconscious in our daily lives.
-Through the behavioural and cognitive revolutions of Skinner, Beck, and Ellis, who argue that all behavior is conditioned by the environment we find ourselves in, to the the humanist approaches of Maslow and Rogers, who value free-will and personal meaning making.
-There are a multitude of frameworks of understanding, and an ever evolving depth (and complexity) to it.
-Yet, even as these developments continue, through MRI imaging and technological advancements in neuroscience, pharmacology and biology, we increasingly find ourselves turning to ancient wisdom for help, think yoga, mindfulness, and stoicism, to which much of modern CBT owes its roots.
-Yes, yes, you might be asking.
-A fair question.
-My point, if I have one at all, is to notice that there is no one set path to wellness, unless we choose it.
+The science and art of modern therapy has been developing for many years, and continues to do so.
+From the early days of the psychodynamic tradition — think Freud, Jung, and Adler, the therapist’s couch, and the role of the unconscious, through the behavioural and cognitive revolutions of Skinner, Beck, and Ellis, who argued that behaviour is shaped by our environment, to the humanist approaches of Maslow and Rogers, who emphasised free will and personal meaning‑making.
+There are many frameworks for understanding human experience, and the field continues to grow in depth and complexity.
+Yet even as developments in neuroscience, pharmacology, and biology expand our knowledge, we increasingly find ourselves returning to ancient wisdom traditions for support — yoga, mindfulness, and stoicism, for example, all of which have influenced modern CBT.

-In the next post, we’ll look at the role of relationship, especially in the context of person centred and integrative approaches.
+In the next post, we’ll look at the role of relationship, especially in the context of person-centred and integrative approaches.

 Previous